recluso/carpideira/content/contact.md

 {% script %}
     document.addEventListener('DOMContentLoaded', () => {
-        // 1.
-Get the current URL's query parameters const params = new URLSearchParams(window.location.search);
+        const params = new URLSearchParams(window.location.search);

-        // 2.
-Check if the 'status' parameter is present and its value is 'success' if (params.get('status') === 'success') {
+        if (params.get('status') === 'success') {
-            // 3.
-Get the hidden message element const messageElement = document.getElementById('thank-you-message');
+            const messageElement = document.getElementById('thank-you-message');

-            // 4.
-If the element exists, make it visible if (messageElement) {
+            if (messageElement) {
                 messageElement.style.display = 'block';
             }